 What causes bladder infections?

-The most common way bacteria gain access to the urinary system from outside is through the urethra (the drainage from the bladder to outside of the body).
+The most common way bacteria gain access to the urinary system from outside is through the urethra (the tube that allows urine to pass from the bladder to outside of the body).

 - Sometimes bacteria may enter the bladder via the urethra from nearby skin.